Table of Content

 For example, in the COVID-19 pandemic, integrated data helped intervene in patients showing symptoms early, and telehealth software services were adopted quickly.
 Through the identification of populations at risk, healthcare providers can intervene specifically, avoid redundant testing, and ultimately improve patient care.

-Patient-360 view presents a holistic image of patient data by bringing together various sources of data, including EHR history, medical histories, insurance claims, laboratory data, and demographics.
+Patient-360 view presents a holistic image of patient data by bringing together various sources of data, including EHR history, medical histories, insurance claims automation, laboratory data, and demographics.
 The 360-degree perspective allows healthcare workers to see patterns in patients' behaviors, make more accurate diagnoses, and devise tailored care plans.

 Drug development is a complex process that benefits significantly from data integration.
 By facilitating access to diverse datasets, including clinical trial data integration results and scientific publications, healthcare data integration supports researchers in understanding drug efficacy and safety.
 This holistic view accelerates the research process and enhances the likelihood of successful drug discovery.